Bandler's Four Pillars of Cybersecurity

 - Periodic review of security and privacy settings.

-3. Protection of data
+3. Protect data

 Data needs to be protected from data breach, and needs to be available when needed.
 Certain data breaches could trigger reporting requirements.
 This means: